BadPixel89/ldGO/README.md

 ## Known issues Linux
 On Linux the program always waits for the timer to complete, even if a packet is captured.
 You can ctrl+c to cancel the operation but this is not desired behaviour.
 I think this is related to how one-way channels are handled, no further packets are captured after the first.

+Network adapters don't have descriptions making them harder to identify, usually the IPV4 address is a good indicator.

 Running in WSL, at least in my setup, I was unable to capture packets on any interface, I will test this further but it may be something unique to my environment.
 I also cannot resolve local network hostnames in this environment.

+## Known issues Mac

+Network adapters don't have descriptions and show IPV6 addresses, making them harder to identify.